How To Order Some Fine Healthy Beef From Us

 About split quarters...

-Split quarters (also called a split half) are a great way for two people to share a half a cow.
+Split sides (also called a split half, or quarter) are a great way for two people to share a half a